yingding/kf-examples/workshops/workbench3.md

 You can see, the `share-data` volume is mounted in `/home/jovyan/shared-data`.

 **Important**
-* Allways mount your shared data volume unter path `/home/jovyan`, not at any system partition path.
+* Allways mount your shared data volume at the path `/home/jovyan`, not at any system partition path.

 ### 2.3 Put data into notebook1 shared data volume